mweel1/usa_high_level/civic-organizations/index.md

 - Other citizen government organizations can weigh in on legislative decisions that are being discussed.
 For example the EPA, might weigh in if FEMA is building a new fleet of fire trucks.
 No other government agency organization can override another one except for the President.

+# Board Management

+## Starting Up

+Board members are created based on applying from their parent jurisdiction.
+The parent must require the type of solution providers based on the type of role.
+For example, The UL might want to have an EPA based board member to help reduce emissions.
+In that case the President would appoint them.

+## Elections

+When a board member is removed, the top level and the public in which it represents have a vote on the type of roles.

+## Terms

+The terms are open ended.
+Once board members are appointed they can be removed by vote.
+A carrier solution provider is something special.

 # Licensing and Certification

 - Support the issuance of licenses to individual profiles based on successful education, adn testing.